reorg/pg_repack/doc/pg_repack.rst

 database where the error occured and then load ``$SHAREDIR/contrib/pg_repack.sql`` again.

-pg_repack: repack database "template1" ... skipped
+pg_repack: reorg database "template1" ... skipped: pg_repack is not installed in the database
     pg_repack is not installed in the database when ``--all`` option is specified.